 Translation Studies

-The MA in Translation Studies at DCU is a member of the European Masters in Translation (EMT) Network established by the Directorate-General for Translation at the European Commission.
-This has established the MA programme as one of the most prestigious in Europe.
-For more information see: https://ec.europa.eu/info/european-masters-translation-emt_en
+The MA in Translation Studies at DCU is part of the European Masters in Translation (EMT) Network, which is recognised by the European Commission.
+This makes the MA programme highly prestigious in Europe.

-Lecturers on the MA in Translation Studies at Dublin City University are internationally recognised scholars in the field of Translation Studies, many of whom have extensive connections with the translation profession and the translation industry.
+The lecturers teaching in the MA in Translation Studies at Dublin City University are well-known experts in the field of translation studies.
+Many of them have strong connections to the translation profession and the translation industry.

 Subjects taught